AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Os tipos de ativos Conjuntos de imagens, Conjuntos de rotação, Conjuntos de mídia mista e Conjuntos de carrossel não podem ser baixados.
+Os seguintes tipos de ativos não podem ser baixados: Conjuntos de imagens, Conjuntos de rotação, Conjuntos de mídia mista e Conjuntos de carrossel.

 Você pode baixar ativos do Experience Manager usando os seguintes métodos: